strimzi/strimzi.github.io/_posts/2026-01-12-strimzi-test-container.md

 author: see-quick
 ---

-Testing Kafka based applications used to be a pain.
+Testing Kafka-based applications used to be a pain.
 Back in 2019, your options each came with significant trade-offs, and they still do:
 - **Full Kafka clusters** are resource-intensive and hard to manage in CI
 - **Mocks** don't behave like real Kafka and become a maintenance burden
-- **Embedded Kafka** causes dependency conflicts with your application's Kafka client libraries
+- **Embedded Kafka** can cause dependency conflicts with your application's Kafka client libraries

 We built **Strimzi Test Container** to avoid these issues.